krisk0/x86-windows-mingw/README.rst

 The recipes are in ``INSTALL/`` directory.

-As of 12 Sept 2016, there are only two recipes.
+As of 29 Sept 2016, recipes for busybox and make are offered.